fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 ![png](/assets/images/idx2022_files/output_58_1.png)

 ### Resampling Technique
 In this step, we modify the data by applying resampling techniques to mitigate the imbalanced problem.
-The resampling techniques used in this step is a combination of Oversampling and Undersampling.
+The resampling techniques used in this step are a combination of Oversampling and Undersampling.

 #### Data before resampling
 ```python